Advanced automation steps

 Use smart values here: Yes

 You can add up to 32 conditions that control whether the loop continues or stops.
 At the start of every loop iteration, automation checks these conditions.
 If the conditions aren’t met, the loop ends.
-Loop conditions only evaluate information from the trigger and don’t support conditions based on state variables (values that are stored and updated while the rule runs).
+Loop conditions only evaluate information from the trigger and don’t support conditions based on state variables (values that are stored and updated while the flow runs).

 Loop inputs